 Whatcom County highlights:

 Whatcom County’s labor market tends to reflect higher concentrations of youth than the state as a whole.
-Almost fifteen percent of the employed workforce in Whatcom County was between age 14 and 24.
-Compare to nearly 12 percent statewide.
+More than fourteen percent of the employed workforce in Whatcom County was between age 14 and 24.
+Compare to 11 percent statewide.
 This is a reflection of the high student population residing in Bellingham.

-Employment was split almost evenly between men and women in 2018, with slightly less than 51 percent of jobs being occupied by men and just over 49 percent occupied by women.
+Employment was split almost evenly between men and women in 2019, with 50.5 percent of jobs being occupied by men and 49.5 percent occupied by women.

-- Female-dominated industries included healthcare and social assistance (79.2 percent), finance and insurance (69.3 percent) and educational services (68.5 percent).
+- Female-dominated industries included healthcare and social assistance (78.9 percent), educational services (68.5 percent) and finance and insurance (67.8 percent).